MicrosoftDocs/fabric-docs/docs/enterprise/fabric-close-end-cancel.md

 #### [End user](#tab/enduser)

 Most canceling, closing, and expiry is handled by an administrator.
 But there are some tasks that you can do as an end user.
-This is especially true if you signed up as an individual and your account or subscription isn't managed by your organization.
+Being able to do these tasks yourself is possible if you signed up as an individual and your account or subscription isn't managed by your organization.

 ## Cancel a Power BI license trial